duckduckgo/p5-app-duckpan/README.md

 duckpan release
 ```

 Release the distribution of the current directory.
-Used to issue new releases for the following repos: zeroclickinfo-spice, zeroclickinfo-goodies, p5-app-duckpan, duckduckgo-publisher.
+Used to issue new releases for the following repos: zeroclickinfo-spice, zeroclickinfo-goodies, p5-app-duckpan, duckduckgo-publisher, duckduckgo.

 ---